 Rocca di Manerba

-It features the remains of a Roman Villa and ruins of a medieval hilltop fortification on one of its peaks.
+Rocca di Manerba, the third location I mentioned, is an archaeological site perched on a rocky promontory on Lake Garda’s southwestern coast.
+The site features the remains of a Roman Villa and ruins of a medieval hilltop fortification on one of its peaks.

-Reason no. 5 Museums around Lake Garda
+Museums around Lake Garda

 Museum of Fishing and Lake Traditions

-This museum has a permanent exhibition of things in the art of fishing in Lake Garda, ranging from commercial to recreational, caulking activities to hunting in the lake area.
+You should consider a brief stop at the Museum of Fishing and Lake Traditions at Peschiera del Garda.
+This museum has a permanent exhibition of various elements of fishing in Lake Garda, from commercial to recreational, from caulking to hunting in the lake area.

 Olive Oil Museum